wpmetabox/docs/_docs/extensions/mb-user-profile.md

 Show admin bar on the front|`admin_bar_front`
 User role|`role`

+**Note:** These default fields do not work as sub-fields in a group.

 ### Edit user password

 To let users change their password, please use the meta box ID `rwmb-user-info` in the shortcode as below: